cwchentw/coru/README.md

 $ coru --ruler path/to/Klass.java
 ```

-For unknown source, you may apply start text and, optionally, end text.
+For unsupported target source, you may apply start text and, optionally, end text.

 ```console
 $ coru --start "/*" --end "*/"  path/to/unknown.ext